barryclark/jekyll-now/about.md

 I’m an ex-Google engineer, now product manager at StorageOS, where I code, write and speak about storage, containers and cloud.
 I’m active in the developer community and regularly speak at meetups related to Docker containers, Kubernetes, microservices, cloud native and more.

-I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London/), the official Cloud Native Computing Foundation (CNCF) Meetup group dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.
+I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London/), the official Cloud Native Computing Foundation (CNCF) meetup group.
+It's dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.

 ## More information